What Color LED Light Helps You Sleep?

 Pink light is a good choice for sleeping, as it has the same calming effects as red light.
 Pink light does not stimulate your brain and helps you to relax, which can lead to better sleep.
 If you want extra lighting in your bedroom after dark and Red light, opt for an LED pink light bulb instead of blue or white ones.

-Green Light and Sleep
+Understanding Green Light and Its Impact on Sleep

 Greenlight is also a good choice for sleeping, as it has calming properties similar to red and pink.
 Greenlight does not stimulate your brain and can help you relax before bedtime.
 If you need extra lighting in the bedroom at night, opt for an LED green lightbulb instead of a blue or white one.